sgago/thestudyguide/sysdesign/sysdesign.md

 ### Transactions
 [Top](#system-design)

 Distributed transactions provide an illusion that all operations succeeded or none of them did.
-These are similar ot transactions used in a traditional SQL databases.
+These are similar to transactions used in a traditional SQL databases.
 Here's a simple MySQL transaction that get's data from table1, updates table2 with it, and commits the transaction.
 If the select or update fail, then the entire select+update operations are rolled back safely to a previous state.

 ```sql
 START TRANSACTION;